bhunakit/TLDWapp/README.md

 ## Features

 - Generate concise and comprehensive 50-word summaries or summaries in five bullet points.
+- Translate the generated summaries into different languages.
 - User-friendly web interface for easy interaction.
 - Handles YouTube URLs with audio content (video duration should be no longer than 5 minutes).
 - Automatic file cleanup to maintain a clean working directory.